Hi Susan. I enjoyed browsing through your site. You have a lot of good information.

 One final thought about the free luggage storage option at the Rowes Wharf Water Taxi office.
 Although you can ask the water taxi dock dispatcher at the airport for the Rowes Wharf taxi, a better approach is to call Rowes Wharf Ferry Service ahead of time - 617-406-8584 for regular reservations, and 617-261-6620 for group reservations.

 Since you're part of a group of 16, you might try for group arrangements.
 Rowes Wharf Water Taxi offers a special fare to Cruise Port passengers of $25 (includes airport pickup, transport to their office on the downtown waterfront, baggage storage for the day, and then transport to the Cruise Terminal).
-You might be able to negotiate a group rate.
+You might even be able to negotiate a group rate.

 Hope this helps!
 Have a wonderful time in Boston - and on your cruise!